Proms Poetry Competition 2014

 Entries must be no longer than 25 lines and must include a completed application form.

-The opening date for applications is Friday 17 May 2013, when the competition will be launched on Radio 3's The Verb.
-The closing date for entries is Friday 9 August 2013.
+The opening date for applications is Sunday 8 June 2014 and the competition will be launched on Radio 3's The Verb on Friday 6 June.
+The closing date for entries is Sunday 17 August 2014.
 Any entries received after this date will not be entered in the competition.

 In case of any queries, contact us by email: firstname.lastname@example.org